End-to-end SDK generation and publishing with Jenkins Pipelines

 -

-On the pipeline configuration page, perform the following steps:
+On the pipeline configuration page, do the following:

 - In the Display Name field, add a name for the pipeline.